 Due to the virtual character of our NTP servers, the internal clock would get bumps at irregular intervals.
 These bumps occasionally would be of an order of magnitude just above 128ms.
 The logs indicated values in the order of 132ms, slightly over the maximum amount allowed.

 The solution came with the explanation of the limit.
 Just add the ‘-x’ option at start-up.

-Since the option has been added, we have not have any more issues with our NTP setup.
+Since the option has been added, we no longer have issues with our NTP setup.

 Tracking down a transitional phenomenon that seemingly happens randomly is one of the most difficult things to do.
 It takes a lot of hard work, insight and determination to find out what the cause can be.
 Sometimes the root cause is quite different from what is expected.

 Nexperteam is determined to find root causes and fix problems permanently.
 If you have network-related issues that you feel require extra attention, feel free to reach out and meet our experts.